luugiathuy/luugiathuy.github.io/_drafts/legal-move-checking-in-go-game.md

   def playMove(move: Move, boardRecord: BoardRecord): BoardRecord = ???
 ```

 `rowCount` and `colCount` are for defining the size of the board.
-A standard Go
-board has the size of 19&times;19.
+A standard Go board has the size of 19&times;19.
 13&times;13 and 9&times;9 boards are popular choices to teach beginners.

-The `Positions` type is a 2D Vector of `Piece` which represents the state of all
-positions of a board, whether it is unoccupied `Empty`, occupied by `BlackPiece`
-or `WhitePiece`.
-Next we have a `Board` class which has a `positions` to hold
-the state of the board and `nextPiece` to indicate which player is going to play
-next.
-I define a `BoardRecord` type which is a `Stream` of `Board` objects to
-record all `Board` states of a Go Game after each move.
+The `Positions` type is a 2D Vector of `Piece` objects which represents the state of all positions of a board, whether it is unoccupied `Empty`, occupied by `BlackPiece` or `WhitePiece`.
+Next we have a `Board` class which has a `positions` to hold the state of the board and `nextPiece` to indicate which player is going to play next.
+I define a `BoardRecord` type which is a `Stream` of `Board` objects to record all `Board` states of a Go Game after each move.

-Given a `Move` and a `BoardRecord`, the `isLegalMove` method returns `true` if
-the move is legal, false otherwise.
-I also have `playMove` method which simulate
-playing a move and returns a new `BoardRecord`.
-Our kata's objective is
-implementing the `isLegalMove` method.
+Given a `Move` and a `BoardRecord`, the `isLegalMove` method returns `true` if the move is legal, false otherwise.
+I also have `playMove` method which simulate playing a move and returns a new `BoardRecord`.
+Our kata's objective is implementing the `isLegalMove` method.

 ## Tests

-Before implementing the `isLegalMove` method, I wrote ScalaTest specs so that
-the method needs to check for all rules of a move.
-To define a board game easily,
-I wrote a `StringParserGoGame` which helps to parse a `Board` object from ASCII
+Before implementing the `isLegalMove` method, I wrote ScalaTest specs so that the method needs to check for all rules of a move.
+To define a board game easily, I wrote a `StringParserGoGame` which helps to parse a `Board` object from ASCII string:
-string:

 ```scala
 /**